leveste/EternalBasher/ModLoaderToMeath00k/readme.md

+# ModLoaderToMeath00k

-Meath00k is a dll that allows the user to override "\*.entities" files with your own decompressed and modified files.
-You don't need to restart the game after editing the file.
-Loading a checkpoint should be enough.
-This script converts mods made for the ModLoader to an "overrides" to use with meath00k, and then moves it to the Doom Eternal folder.
+Script that converts mods made for the ModLoader to an "overrides" to use with meath00k, and then moves it to the DOOMEternal folder.

 ## Prerequisites